sjfandrews/MitoImputePrep/READMEs/Other_analyses_README.txt

 /MitoImputePrep/scripts/R/ANALYSIS/MCC/MCC_emmeans.R
 This script performs statistical tests on the MCC datasets.
 It performs linear mixed model evaluations using ANOVA estimated marginal means.
-The results from these evaluations are then output.
+The results from these evaluations are then output to CSV format.

 /MitoImputePrep/scripts/R/ANALYSIS/MCC/Cleanup_concordance_tables_MCC.R
 This script is similar in function to Cleanup_concordance_tables_HiMC.R, however it performs Matthew's correlation coefficient calculations instead of haplogroup concordance.